 2. Tumbbad

-The only potent Indian horror film I have seen in ages, ‘Tumbbad’ is a brave, genre defining experiment for Bollywood, and one that proves to be an extremely satisfying watch.
-As with any other successful horror flick, ‘Tumbbad’ experiments, mostly in terms of its story that feels torn out of the pages of an age old village folk tale, while also relying on the conventional, old school tropes and an effective jump scare or two thrown in the mix.
+The only potent Indian horror film I have seen in ages, ‘Tumbbad’ is a brave, genre-defining experiment for Bollywood and one that proves to be an extremely satisfying watch.
+As with any other successful horror flick, ‘Tumbbad’ experiments, mostly in terms of its story that feels torn out of the pages of an age-old village folk tale while also relying on the conventional, old-school tropes and an effective jump scare or two thrown in the mix.
 The set pieces of the film set in the 1920s are impeccably and meticulously designed to say the least.
-Likewise, the film mostly excels on other technical departments as well, especially the cinematography that gives an additional layer of dread to the already dreary setting.
+Likewise, the film mostly excels in other technical departments as well, especially the cinematography, which gives an additional layer of dread to the already dreary setting.
 Consider yourself exempt from the very best that Bollywood had to offer this year if you miss this little gem of a film.

 Read More: Top Grossing Movies of 2018